adamluckydo/ontology/Soul.md

 [Carmen on spiritual hygeine](https://x.com/carmenleelau/status/1737631408045408313?s=20)

+## The Middle Way of Desire

+With desire inherently comes clinging.
+If you have a preference of something, _anything_, you will suffer.
+Consider these two cases: If you don't have your preference, you will suffer until you get it, and if you _do_ have it, you will suffer in fear of losing it (since all things are impermanent).

+If you truly want 0 suffering, the Buddha laid out a very effective path to extinguishing desire.

+However, if the meaning inherent in desire is important to you, there's an orientation you can take that minimizes unnecessary suffering (from desires that aren't actually your most important ones).

+### Start with Okayness

+- Three arrows going up: Need, Want, Should
+- Horizontal line of "Okayness" above where the need/should lines curve
+- Need: Arrow curves to the left
+  - "Things will only be ok if this happens"
+- Should: Arrow curves to the right
+  - "Things will not be ok unless this happens"
+- Want: Arrow going straight up
+  - "Things are okay regardless of if this happens, but I am intentionally signing the yearning waiver"
+    - BY CHOOSING THIS DESIRE, YOU AGREE TO THE TERMS OF FEELING BOTH SUFFERING AND MEANING

+But what if things _aren't_ ok?

+### Get over yourself

+Literally.
+This is the "hard" step.
+There's no way to move from "not okay" to "okay" without a volitional action,and this is the most direct possible way to do it.
+There's only one step:

+Don't take your own side.

+Stop caring about what you have to say about why things aren't okay.
+If you can do this, things will be okay.
+If you can't do this, things won't be okay.

+This can also be looked at as a selflessness instruction.
+If you get past the idea of your "self" being a real thing that needs catering to, everything is already okay.

 ## The most important principles

 - Beginner's Mind: If all else fails, foget everything you know and see where it takes you.